Vonage/vivid/components/select/readme.md

 ```

 We suggest as a rule of thumb to use `vwc-list-item` component to provide the list of options.
-Event if you need some complex HTML content, put it within the `vwc-list-item`.
+`vwc-list-item` is capable of holding any content, from simple text to rich HTML.

-The following HTML should provide you with a working example:
+The following should provide you with a working example:
 ```html
 <vwc-select outlined label="VWC Select" helper="Helper text">
 	<vwc-list-item></vwc-list-item>